autokey/autokey/API-Examples.md

 		myMessage = 'Dialog exit code was: ' + str(retCode)
 		dialog.info_dialog(title='You cancelled the dialog',
 		message=myMessage,
+		width='200')
-		width='200')  # width is extra zenity parameter.
+                # width is extra zenity parameter.
 See the zenity manpage for details.
+                # this is our fancy faux way of saying:  THIS code BREAKS. it is worthless.

 	else:
 		dialog.info_dialog(title='The date you chose was', message=date)